dsfaccini/filebundler/README.md

 Besides creating bundles FileBundler has additional features

 ## Project Structure
+The app automatically exports your project structure to a file called `project-structure.md` with computed token counts for each file and folder not ignored.
+Checkout the [.filebundler/project-structure.md](https://raw.githubusercontent.com/dsfaccini/filebundler/refs/heads/master/.filebundler/project-structure.md) file in this project

+## Ignore patterns
+Not all files are included in the `project-structure.md`. *Ignore patterns* are made from a combination of `DEFAULT_IGNORE_PATTERNS` defined in this project and the .gitignore file of the project you open.

-The app automatically exports your project structure to a file called `project-structure.md` in the `.filebundler` folder.
-In the `Project Settings` tab on the sidebar you can add or remove glob patterns to ignore certain files or folders from the project structure.
-These patterns are taken into account for the whole app (i.e. the file tree, the auto-bundler and the project structure export).
+Ignore patterns are stored in the `.filebundler/settings.json` file can be modified either directly in this file or using the *webapp* in the `Project Settings` tab on the sidebar you can add or remove glob patterns to ignore certain files or folders from the project structure.

 ## Estimate token usage
-We currently use tiktoken with the [o200k_base](https://github.com/openai/tiktoken) model to estimate token count, but you can may a utility like [tokencounter.org](https://tokencounter.org/) to estimate token usage for other models or [openai's tokenizer](https://platform.openai.com/tokenizer) to compare estimates.
+We currently use tiktoken with the [o200k_base](https://github.com/openai/tiktoken) model to compute token count, but you may a utility like [tokencounter.org](https://tokencounter.org/) to estimate token usage for other models or [openai's tokenizer](https://platform.openai.com/tokenizer) to compare estimates.

 ## Auto-Bundle
-The auto-bundler is a feature that uses an LLM to suggest you bundles relevant to your query.
+The auto-bundler uses an LLM to suggest you bundles relevant to your query.
 The auto-bundler automatically selects your exported project structure (which you can unselect if you want to).

 The auto-bundler will use your prompt and current selections to suggest bundles.
 The LLM will return a list of likely and probable files that are relevant to your query, and a message and/or code if you asked for it.

+### Auto-Bundle example
 A workflow example would be for you to provide the LLM with your TODO list (TODO.md) and ask it to provide you with the files that are related to the first n tasks.
 You could also ask it to sort your tasks into different categories and then re-prompt it to provide bundles for each category.

+### Tasks
+FileBundler will copy the templates under [tasks/templates/](https://github.com/dsfaccini/filebundler/tree/master/filebundler/features/tasks/templates) into the project's `.filebundler/tasks/` directory when filebundler is initialized.
+This is a useful task management workflow.

+## Supported LLM providers
 Right now the auto-bundler uses Anthropic as a provider.
 If the app doesn't find an `ANTHROPIC_API_KEY` in your environment variables it will display an input field to enter it manually.
-All latest models from Anthropic are supported. (as of today 21 Mar 2025).
+All latest models from Anthropic are supported. (as of today 21 Apr 2025).
 As this is an open source project, more providers and models will be added if there's a need for them.

 # Roadmap
 [TODO.md](https://raw.githubusercontent.com/dsfaccini/filebundler/refs/heads/master/TODO.md)